 A secondary efficacy measurement in the trial was an analysis of percent change from baseline in femoral neck BMD.
 Results showed that all doses of Vivelle were significantly superior to the placebo at 24 months.
 Additionally, the highest dose of Vivelle was more effective than the placebo at all time points.

-Systemic adverse events reported with Vivelle in clinical trials include (but are not limited to) the following:
+Adverse reactions associated with Vivelle include (but are not limited to) the following:

 Estrogens are largely responsible for the development and maintenance of the female reproductive system and secondary sexual characteristics.
 Although circulating estrogens exist in a dynamic equilibrium of metabolic interconversions, estradiol is the principal intracellular human estrogen and is substantially more potent than its metabolites, estrone and estriol, at the receptor level.
 The primary source of estrogen in normally cycling adult women is the ovarian follicle, which secretes 70 to 500 µg of estradiol daily, depending on the phase of the menstrual cycle.
 After menopause, most endogenous estrogen is produced by conversion of androstenedione, secreted by the adrenal cortex, to estrone by peripheral tissues.
 Thus, estrone and the sulfate conjugated form, estrone sulfate, are the most abundant circulating estrogens in post-menopausal women.